yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 ## Distribution

-### Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?
+### Will the dataset be distributed to third parties outside of the entity on behalf of which the dataset was created?

-<span style="color:red">The paper does not specify any plans for distribution.</span>
+The dataset will be freely available for public download.

-### How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?
+### How will the dataset will be distributed?

-<span style="color:red">The distribution mechanism is not specified.</span>
+The dataset is uploaded in a simple zip format on GitHub: https://github.com/yunongLiu1/IKEA-Manuals-at-Work

 ### When will the dataset be distributed?

-<span style="color:red">The paper does not indicate any timeline for dataset release.</span>
+The dataset is already publicly available for download.

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

-<span style="color:red">The licensing and terms of use are not specified in the paper.</span>
+The dataset is released under the CC-BY-4.0 license.

 ### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?

-<span style="color:red">The dataset contains IKEA's furniture designs and assembly instructions, which are likely protected intellectual property.
-However, specific restrictions are not discussed in the paper.</span>
+<span style="color:red"> The dataset contains IKEA's furniture designs and assembly instructions, which are likely protected intellectual property.</span>

 ### Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?

-<span style="color:red">The paper does not mention any export controls or regulatory restrictions.</span>
+No.

 ### Any other comments?

-None.

 ## Maintenance

 ### Who is supporting/hosting/maintaining the dataset?

-<span style="color:red">Maintenance details are not provided.</span>
+The dataset is hosted on GitHub and will be maintained by the authors.
+The repository can be found at: https://github.com/yunongLiu1/IKEA-Manuals-at-Work

-### How can the owner/curator/manager of the dataset be contacted (e.g., email address)?
+### How can the owner/curator/manager of the dataset be contacted?

-<span style="color:red">Contact information for the dataset owners is not provided in the paper.</span>
+The owners of the dataset can be contacted through the GitHub repository's issue tracker or by directly reaching out to the authors via the contact information provided in the repository.

 ### Is there an erratum?

-<span style="color:red">No erratum is mentioned in the paper.</span>
+Any erratum or updates to the dataset will be made available through the GitHub repository.
+Users should refer to the repository's README and release notes for any corrections or changes.

-### Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?
+### Will the dataset be updated?

-<span style="color:red">Plans for future dataset updates are not indicated.</span>
+Yes, in the event that errors are found, the dataset will be uploaded as a new version at the same location.

-### If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?
+### If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances?

-The dataset does not relate to people directly, so this question is not applicable.
+N/A

 ### Will older versions of the dataset continue to be supported/hosted/maintained?

-<span style="color:red">Information about version maintenance is not provided as the dataset has not been released yet.</span>
+Older versions of the dataset will be archived on the GitHub repository.

 ### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?

-<span style="color:red">The paper does not describe any mechanism for external contributions to the dataset.</span>
+Researchers interested in extending or contributing to the dataset can submit pull requests to the GitHub repository.
+The authors will review and potentially integrate these contributions.
+Guidelines for contributing will be provided in the repository's documentation.

 ### Any other comments?